7 Different Shades of Blonde Hair That Black Girls Can Rock (Trendy Transformations)

 Platinum blonde is still one of those silent risks that many black women are afraid to try.

-But, given today’s hair techniques, we can take anything from a disaster to “a look” when we wear it with confidence.
+But, given today’s hair techniques, we can take anything from a disaster to “a look” when we confidently wear it.

 Pink Blonde Hair